Vishnu-sadula/containIt/readme.md

 3. docker-compose ps -- to verify running services and ports

 ### Verify services on the localhost

 Access "http://localhost:5000" for backend app

 Access "http://localhost:3000" for frontend app

+### To stop or tear down the application

+docker-compose stop --- to stop the application without deleting the containers

+docker-compose down --- to stop services, remove containers, networks and volumes